cellatwork-24x7/AzureIaC/README.md

-# AzureIaaC : Azure Infrastructure as Code:
+# AzureIaC : Azure Infrastructure as Code:

 This repository contains a set of Terraform templates for deploying infrastructure on Azure.
 It covers different scenarios such as deploying a Virtual Network, deploying a Virtual Machine, deploying a Kubernetes cluster, etc. The project uses Azure CLI for authentication and Bicep as well as Terraform for deploying the infrastructure.